turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 As you progress through becoming a more practiced git user, don't forget that these are 2 distinct things -- `git` provides the core technology for tracking and managing source control changes, while `GitHub` provides a shared location for hosting git projects.

+### Creating a New Repository on GitHub

+In order to create a new repository on GitHub we need to visit the site and click on the green `New` button next to the Repositories heading on our dashboard.

+Name the new repository the same as what you have named the directory that you're working in.
+The other default values should be fine for our purposes.

-### Commands for interacting with Github
+### Commands for interacting with GitHub

+Once you've created a new repository on GitHub, you need to link that repository to your local repository.
+We need to add a remote.

+* `remote -v` - this will show you what your remote repository is configured as.
+This is helpful for debugging.
+* `remote add <remote name> <remote url>` - This adds a new remote.
+If you type `remote -v` and nothing shows up, it means you have no remotes and you will need to use this command to add one.
+Usually, you only need to do this once when you are setting up a project.
 * `push <remote name> <branch name>` - Update your remote repository to match your local repository.
 The remote name is almost always `origin`.
 The branch name is whatever branch you want to push to (more on branching further down).
 For instance, if you are working on the `master` branch, which is the default branch, the command would be:
     * `git push origin master`
 * `pull <remote name> <branch name>` - update your local repository with the changes made to the remote.
 This will be important when you are working with someone else, and you want to get the changes they made.
 Similar to pushing, remote name will almost always be `origin`.
 Branch name is whatever branch you want to pull from.
 So if you wanted to get the recent changes to `master`, the command would be:
     * `git pull origin master`
     * **note**: This will pull the changes in to whatever branch you are currently working in
-* `remote -v` - this will show you what your remote repository is configured as.
-This is helpful for debugging.
-* `remote add <remote name> <remote url>` - This adds a new remote.
-If you type `remote -v` and nothing shows up, it means you have no remotes and you will need to use this command to add one.
-Usually, you only need to do this once when you are setting up a project.
-* `remote remove <remote name>` - This removes a remote.
-You usually only need to do this if you made a mistake and your remote is not set up properly.

 ### Git workflow with Github

-If you are working in a group project, you want to make sure you are up to date with the changes your partners may have made.

-1. `git status` - make sure our working directory is clean, which means there are no changes.
-If there are changes, we need to figure out what to do with them, either commit them or stash them.
+#### To set up the link to our repository

+1. `pwd` - make sure we're in the right directory
+1. `git status` - double check that we have already initialized our local Git repository
+1. Create the repo on GitHub
+1. Copy the SSH address from GitHub
+1. `git remote -v`: this will tell us if we already have a remote repository for this local repository.
+1. `git remote add origin <YOUR_SSH_ADDRESS HERE>`
-1. `git pull origin master` - make sure we have the most current version
+1. `git log` make sure we have at least one commit
+1. `git push origin master`

+#### To push to your remote repository

 1. Make changes
 1. `git status` - we should see the files we changed as unstaged.
 1. `git add <name of file we changed>` - stage those changes for commit.
 We need to do this for each file we changed.